Home

 Flowering trees on Loyola's Quad.

-The City that Holds You
+The City That Holds You

 Whether going out with friends or going on a school-sponsored “Options” trip, there’s plenty to do in “Charm City”!
 You may think you know Baltimore, or feel as though certain stereotypes are all you need to know, but Loyola will encourage you to explore and view Baltimore through different lenses.
 The following articles have been written by Loyola Undergrads to direct you towards opportunities within your new surroundings.
 Hopefully, you will use them to consider what Baltimore has to offer outside of what you already know (or think you know).